thirumurthis/Learnings/camel/use_case/fetch_compress_unmarshall_xml_using_camel.md

  - Basics of Apache Camel is required to fully appreciate the use of it in EIP pattern.
 This blog is developed using Apache Camel 3.17.0 version.
    - Understanding of Camel Components, Routes, Exchange, etc. is required for this blog.
-   - I have used File, AMPQ, JAXB, Marshall, Zip, Unmarshall, etc components here.
+   - I have used File, AMPQ, JAXB, Marshall, Zip, Unmarshall, etc. components here.

-- Below code will demonstrate the Publish Consumer use Case as dipicted in the below image.
+- Below code will demonstrate the Publisher, Consumer using MOM (Message oriented Middleware) for communication, the below image depicts the usecase .

 ![image](https://user-images.githubusercontent.com/6425536/174726571-5ee625d7-ab61-4453-8c73-b31391aec90c.png)

 - Publisher will read a xml file from folder/directory, compress and ship the message to Apache Artemis queue.
 - Consumer will read the message from the queue, uncompress, unmarshal it and prints the message in the console.